Table of contents

 The In-Flow Translation service has been available for testing on the FINplus pilot future service since 15 November 2021.
 It becomes available on the FINplus pilot current and live (opt-in) services on 21 August 2022.
 For testing in-flow translation, customers need to upgrade their messaging interface and configure their connectivity to the FINplus services.

-The In-flow Translation service will remain available for testing during the coexistence period, which begins in November 2022.
-SWIFT will accept test and training (T&T) BICs in messages for all FINplus test traffic.
+The In-flow Translation service will remain available for testing during the coexistence period, which begins on 20 March 2023.
+Swift will accept test and training (T&T) BICs in messages for all FINplus test traffic.
 Please note that, in the latter part of the coexistence period, at a date to be defined in line with adoption levels of ISO 20022, T&T BICs will no longer be able to access FINplus.

 How can I access the In-flow Translation service for testing and live environments?